EmmaLawlor/Quizzy-Rascal/README.md

     ![image](https://user-images.githubusercontent.com/84344402/130508625-44e97d2f-e8a0-420b-ac7e-2a407aa2f88c.png)

-    - A fallback font of cursive was used in case of any broswer compatability issues with chosen fonts.
+    - A fallback font of cursive was used in case of any browser compatibility issues with chosen fonts.

 - Images

     - [Background Image](https://github.com/EmmaLawlor/quizzy-rascal/blob/main/assets/images/music-notes.jpg0) of black and white music notes chosen as it is in keeping with the musical theme of the quiz.
-The same image was used across all page of the site to maintain a sense of familiarity and to keep the overall layout simple and content-focused.
+The same image was used across all pages of the site to maintain a sense of familiarity and to keep the overall layout simple and content-focused.

 ![Background Image](documentation/background-image.jpg)